ukparliament/weeknotes.data-search/1/index.md

 There was the usual Friday search meeting where people heard more about work with the Microsoft API, the next steps on taking search live and preparation for hearing more from Laurence on search design.

 Dia had a meeting with Dan and got feedback on the "data 101"" presentation.
-She also met with Aidan to plan the next steps on search and is starting to write the first drafts of the search strategy and roadmap with Robert.
+She also met with Aidan to plan the next steps on search and is starting to write first drafts of the search strategy and roadmap with Robert.

 Robert agreed the outline search go-live plan with Jamie, thought and wrote more about Opensearch elements and about extracting information from search result URLs and discussed search features with Ben, Samu, and Aidan.

-Robert also met with Samu and Matthieu on the search API and resurrecting a "tech demo" on Azure, spoke about medium-term search work and API content, wrote some PHP, and met with Aidan on project delivery.
+He also met with Samu and Matthieu on the search API and resurrecting a "tech demo" on Azure, spoke about medium-term search work and API content, wrote some PHP, and met with Aidan on project delivery.

 ### Data models